Travel Tango

 Project Learnings

-This project positively influenced the way I approach product design.
-Being involved across the entire process (from user research and ideation to prototyping and usability testing) pushed me to gain confidence in designing end-to-end experiences.
-It helped me better understand how each phase connects and how thoughtful, user-centered decisions evolve through iteration and feedback.
+This project was part of a UX/UI mentorship program led by Merve Koók, designed to simulate a real product lifecycle.
+Throughout the process, we met weekly to review progress, address questions, and plan next steps.
+Being involved in every stage (from user research and ideation to prototyping and usability testing) helped me build confidence in designing end-to-end experiences.
+It deepened my understanding of how each phase connects and how thoughtful, user-centered decisions evolve through iteration and feedback.

 Process & Mindset